SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 ### Task 1: Add a process manager to your images

 Actually, Docker has for some people a big limitation but it was designed as a core
+feature:

-feature: **One container == one process**
+  > One container == one process

 In summary, this means that you should not be able to run multiple processes at the same time in a Docker container.
 But ???

-This can be easily explained by the fact that a container is running only there is a front process running.
+This can be easily explained by the fact that a container is running only if there is a front process running.
 When run processes like Nginx or Apache which are designed to be run as daemons by defaults without doing anything special.
 The processes will start and right after they will stop and your container too.